dadrasarmin/rnaseq_quantification_kallisto_pipeline/README.md

 snakemake -j 100 --use-conda
 ```

 When it is finished, you get a file in your output folder with this filename pattern: `{read}_test.libtype`.
-If it is `stranded` then this specific sample (and all of its batch) is `FR/fr-secondstrand stranded (Ligation)`.
-If it is `reverse` then this specific sample (and all of its batch) is `RF/fr-firststrand stranded (dUTP)`.
-If it is `unstranded` then this specific sample (and all of its batch) is `Unstranded`.
+If the content of this file is `stranded` then this specific sample (and all samples belong to this batch) is `FR/fr-secondstrand stranded (Ligation)`.
+If it is `reverse` then this specific sample (and all samples of this batch) is `RF/fr-firststrand stranded (dUTP)`.
+If it is `unstranded` then this specific sample (and all samples of this batch) is `Unstranded`.
 To investigate what happens under the code either check the code or read [this website](https://littlebitofdata.com/en/2017/08/strandness_in_rnaseq/).

 ## 4. Quantification

 Now, you know the strandness of your raw reads.
-If they are from different batch **AND** they have different strandness, **you have to quantify them separately otherwise what you get is wrong.** To quantify different batches separately, put the under different directories (folders).
+If they are from different batch **AND** they have different strandness, **you have to quantify them separately otherwise what you get is _wrong_.** To quantify different batches separately, put them under different directories (folders).
 From now on, I assume that you have **all** of your raw reads from the same `strandness` type in one folder.
+If you have more than one of these folders, repeat the everything below on each folder separately.

-1. Create a folder called `raw_reads_PE` and put all of your paired end reads inside this one.
+1. Create a folder called `raw_reads_PE` inside the project folder and put all of your paired end reads inside this one.
 If you have single-end reads, create a folder called `raw_reads_SE` and put all of your single-end reads here.
 2. Make a copy of the appropriate template.
 If you have paired-end files:
 ```
 cp Snakefile_PE Snakefile